openep/openep/api.md

 ```

 #### Parameters
-   electrodename_bip   is the name of the electrode pair collecting the bipolar mapping point
+&nbsp;&nbsp;&nbsp;&nbsp;   electrodename_bip   is the name of the electrode pair collecting the bipolar mapping point
-   electrodename_uni   is the name of the electrode collecting the unipolar mapping point
+&nbsp;&nbsp;&nbsp;&nbsp;   electrodename_uni   is the name of the electrode collecting the unipolar mapping point
-   electrodename_ref   is the name of the reference electrode for the mapping point
+&nbsp;&nbsp;&nbsp;&nbsp;   electrodename_ref   is the name of the reference electrode for the mapping point

 #### Description